MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Netherlands/payment-scenario-2-foreign-payment-fcy-to-fcy-.md

  We process our proposal concerning the payment to vendor *JANNET* and open the Payment History Overview window for our bank *ABN-USD*.
 The last payment history is the one we just created.

 ## Export Payment History
  Open the Payment History Overview Window window, browse to the relevant payment history and choose **Export**.
 The export batch job will appear for the export protocol that is linked to this payment.
 For this export the system already has entered appropriate filters.
-Check, if wanted, any of the fields on the Options tab and click OK to export the payment.
+Check, if wanted, any of the fields on the Options tab and choose OK to export the payment.
 The system will generate a text file using a filename as defined in the Default File Names Field field of the export protocol, which now is ready to be sent to our bank.

 ### Example
  As the transaction mode associated with our payment is *ABN-USD* the BBV or PAYMUL batch job will appear.